xelinx/user-directory/README.md

 Create an employee directory with React.

 Given a table of random users, when the user loads the page, a table of employees should render.
-The user should be able to sort the table by at least one category and filter the users by at least one property.
+The user is able to sort the table by ascending and descending order for first name, last name, and phone number, as well as filter the users by first name.

 ## Table of Contents
   - [Installation](#installation)